unomachineshop/Activity_Monitor_Base_Station/README.md

 b = box.Box()
 b.create_box_folder()
 ```
-After running these commands you will see one of two messages. *Success* indicates the folder was created and is now viewable through the Box *admin console*. *Failed* indicates there was an issue, perhaps with your wifi, the previous step, or perhaps there already exists a folder named "Activity_Monitor".
+After running these commands you will see one of two messages. *Success* indicates the folder was created and is now viewable through the Box *admin console*. *Failed* indicates there was an issue, perhaps with your wifi, the previous steps, or perhaps there already exists a folder named "Activity_Monitor".
 For more information on the Box API please check out the following, [Box Guide](https://developer.box.com/reference)

 13) At this point you can successfully run the program manually by issuing the following...
 ```sudo python3 /home/pi/Activity_Monitor_Base_Station/base_station/blue.py```
 It will run through a series a checks and then begin to attempt to read data from the peripheral device.
 While this is nice, we have set up a way to completely automate this on boot.
 Before proceeding it is definitely worth it to try and run this manually, to ensure that all the work up to this point is correct.